Zipcar/postgis-boshrelease/README.md

     The postgis job should be included as an `addon`.
 Place the following at the end of your deployment manifest:

     ```
     addons:
     - name: postgis
       jobs:
       - name: postgis
         release: postgis
     ```

 1. Deploy:

    ```
    bosh -d DEPLOYMENT_NAME deploy OUTPUT_MANIFEST_PATH
    ```

-## Contributing

-This bosh release is open source.
-PRs/issues/etc welcome.

-Contributions that track postgis dependencies (e.g. gdal, postgres-release) most welcome.

 ## Considerations before deploying

 Make sure to back up any existing postgres data before deploying.
 This release will not alter any of your existing data but does alter the behaviour of postgres itself.

 ## Considerations after a successful deployment

-A number of new database tables and objects are available after a successful deployment.
-To access those you should execute the following queries as a db user with sufficient permissions (eg `postgres`).
+A number of new database tables and extemsopms are available after a successful deployment.
+To access those you should execute the following queries as a db user with sufficient permissions (eg `postgres` or `vcap`).

+In a future version of this bosh release these steps could be included as deployment configuration options.
+For the time being these are left as operator tasks.

 ### Creating new extensions

-The following extensions are provided by this boshrelease.
-To enable them run some subset of the following queries as a db user with sufficient permissions (eg `postgres`):
+The postgres extensions provided by this release need to be `CREATE`d in order for them to be available to database users.
+Depending on which extensions you want to enable, some subset of the following queries will need to be executed by a db user with sufficient permissions (e.g.
+`postgres` or `vcap`):

   ```
   CREATE EXTENSION IF NOT EXISTS postgis